PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter05/Tutorial/README.md

 If you load the page in your browser, you should see the header “The largest moons” followed by the SVG viewport (which has a border, added in CSS).
 This is where the chart will be rendered.

-This was the first step.
+This was the initial step.
 Use the full code in [`StepByStep/1-page-setup`](../StepByStep/1-page-setup) as a starting point if you wish to code as you read.

 Now let’s load some data.